hbatistuzzo/Diamonds_Henrique/README.md

 # $\color{goldenrod}{\textrm{1 - Machine Learning and Linear Regression Theory}}$

+As with other showcase projects, I add my personal notes on how I tackle the subject.
+Far from didactic, they're simply here to show that I actually did the legwork.

 In regression analysis, groups of variables can be correlated to a single target, or outcome.
 The relationships between these variables can be used to predict the future values of that outcome.
 We call the variables that are correlated with the outcome `independent` X variables, and the outcome variable the `dependent` Y variable.

 Regression analysis is one of the most common techniques used to make predictions.
 Depending on the question we would like to answer, and the format of the outcome variable, regression analysis can be used to both make value predictions (what will my income be next year?) and classifications (based on the qualities of a song, will I like it or not?).
 The relationship between the X variables and the Y variables can also take different formats.
 The case that an increase or decrease in an X variable always produces the same, fixed increase or decrease in the Y variable is called linear regression.
 When this relationship is not always the same we classify it as non-linear regression.